Salesforce Marketing Automation Governance in a Global Environment

 A global governance model

 Let’s look at this through an example: Big car manufacturers are often global, but they need a local presence and, through that, local adaptations to the specific market.
-By utilizing marketing automation, these manufacturers can create global campaigns that are then localized.
-Local units can still create their custom campaigns still allowing for global reporting and alignment.
-This means a core team maintains the technology itself worldwide leaving the local units in charge of the possible regional strategies, content production, and optimization.
+By utilising marketing automation, these manufacturers can create global campaigns that are then localised.
+Local units can still create their custom campaigns, still allowing for global reporting and alignment.
+This means a core team maintains the technology itself worldwide, leaving the local units in charge of the possible regional strategies, content production, and optimization.

-To highlight the idea of it all: A global rollout ensures that the company is not paying the maintenance of multiple separate software solutions or processes for each local unit.
-By implementing a global solution with a governance model for marketing automation, everyone is under the same centralized platform that improves everyone’s operations, as well as, adds an element of agility to the country-to-country operations as data is now available to all.
+To highlight the idea of it all: A global rollout ensures that the company is not paying for the maintenance of multiple separate software solutions or processes for each local unit.
+By implementing a global solution with a governance model for marketing automation, everyone is under the same centralised platform that improves everyone’s operations, as well as adds an element of agility to the country-to-country operations as data is now available to all.

 In Conclusion: Salesforce marketing automation governance